Pawel-1990/checkout-service/README.md

 ## Overview

 This service implements a **market checkout component** — a backend system for scanning items, calculating totals, applying multi-item and bundle discounts, and generating receipts.
-It follows the business requirements described in the *Checkout Component 3.0* specification.

 The system is designed using **Spring Boot** and exposes a **RESTful API** documented via **OpenAPI 3 (Swagger UI)**.